 The Kansas Balance of State Continuum of Care (BoS CoC) will continue to utilize Homeless Prevention Rapid Re-housing through the ESG Program and existing BoS CoC HUD funded projects to move individuals and families from homelessness to permanent housing.
 In 2019, seventeen BoS KS 507 CoC grantees were awarded CoC grants.
-Each funded project from 2019 received an automatic renewal, in response to the COVID-19 pandemic of 2020.
-The final award for the BoS CoC competition was \$2,695,262.
-The BoS CoC has a total of 2,653 beds reported of which, 1,473 are emergency shelter beds.
-In the 2021 Point-In-Time Homeless (PIT) count a total of 430 people were sheltered in Emergency Shelters, 345 sheltered in Transitional Housing, and 8 sheltered in Safe Havens.
-The BoS CoC received an exemption for the unsheltered count in 2021, due to the COVID-19 pandemic.
+There were four new applications and two expansion grants approved.
+The final award for the BoS CoC competition was \$2,592,210.
+The BoS CoC has a total of 2177 beds report of which, 975 emergency shelter beds.
+In the 2020 Point-In-Time Homeless (PIT) count a total of 223 people reported being literally homeless: Sheltered in Emergency Shelter Total Persons - 472, Sheltered in Transitional Housing Total Persons - 248, Unsheltered Total Persons - 223.